tinymce/tinymce-docs/plugins/autosave.md

 keywords: autosave_ask_before_unload autosave_interval autosave_prefix autosave_prefix autosave_restore_when_empty autosave_retention
 ---

 This plugin gives the user a warning if they made modifications to the content within an editor instance but didn't submit the changes.
 It also adds a menu item "Restore last draft" under the `File` menu.
+It also adds an optional button to the toolbar, which is useful if you don't intend to use menus.

+on click will open a dialog box to accept raw code input.

 **Type:** `String`